Cyclone Ana

-Tropical Cyclone Ana was one of three tropical cyclones to impact the island nation of Fiji towards the end of January 2021.
+Severe Tropical Cyclone Ana was one of three tropical cyclones to impact the island nation of Fiji towards the end of January 2021.
 The fifth tropical disturbance, third tropical cyclone and second severe tropical cyclone of the 2020–21 South Pacific cyclone season, Ana was first noted as Tropical Disturbance 05F during January 26, while it was located about 220 km to the northeast of Port Vila in Vanuatu.
 Over the next few days, the system moved eastwards and gradually developed further, before it was declared to be a tropical cyclone and named Ana during January 29.
 Over the next day, the system moved south-eastwards towards Fiji before it made landfall on the island of Viti Levu.
 After emerging into the Pacific Ocean, the system intensified into a Category 3 severe tropical cyclone, before it rapidly degenerated into a subtropical low during February 1.

-AON Benfield estimates Ana caused millions of dollars in damage across Fiji.
+AON Benfield estimates Ana caused "Tens of million" dollar in damage across Fiji.
 Due to its onslaught, the name Ana was retired from the naming list and was replaced by Aru.